By using this website, you agree to our privacy policy.

 If you’re a mentor, you’ll be trained and supported in mentoring someone, and will grow and develop your professional skills and confidence.

-If you’re an employer, supporting Mentor Mums will help you build a stronger, more resilient and inclusive workplace, and will likely mean better retention of working mums.
+If you’re an employer, supporting Mentor Mums will help you build a stronger, more resilient and inclusive workplace, and will likely mean better retention of working parents and carers.

 Mailing list